2022 California Proposition 1: Support

 Editorial boards representing 14 of California's newspapers published articles in support of Proposition 1: the East Bay Times and The Mercury News jointly on August 13 (republished by the Marin Independent Journal on September 19); the Santa Cruz Sentinel on August 30; the Bay Area Reporter on August 31; the Los Angeles Times on September 5; The Press Democrat on September 16; the San Francisco Chronicle on September 18; The Bakersfield Californian on September 25; and The Sacramento Bee, The Fresno Bee, The Modesto Bee, and San Luis Obispo Tribune jointly on September 26; and The San Diego Union-Tribune on October 5.
-The Santa Cruz Sentinel's endorsement was qualified, expressing the need for limitations on late-term abortion, "[T]he Legislature can and should pass laws establishing the parameters of when an abortion could be performed, just as legislators do for other established constitutional rights."
+The Santa Cruz Sentinel's endorsement was qualified, expressing the need for limitations on late-term abortion: "[T]he Legislature can, and should, pass laws establishing the parameters of when an abortion could be performed, just as legislators do for other established constitutional rights."
 Larry Wilson, a Southern California News Group editorial board member, wrote about his support for Proposition 1 in the Pasadena Star-News.

 Religious organizations representing the Yes campaign include American Atheists; Atheists United; Catholics for Choice; Hadassah Women's Zionist Organization of America; the Jewish Community Relations Council of San Francisco, the Peninsula, Marin, Sonoma, Alameda, and Contra Costa Counties; the National Council of Jewish Women CA; and the Pilgrim United Church of Christ.
-On October 17, the Freedom From Religion Foundation announced their support for Proposition 1 "to make sure that religious ideologues cannot impose their will on California residents when it comes to reproductive health."
+On October 17, the Freedom From Religion Foundation announced their support for Proposition 1 "to make sure that religious ideologues cannot impose their will on California residents when it comes to reproductive health".

-On September 15, Federated Indians of Graton Rancheria tribal chairman Greg Sarris endorsed voting Yes on Proposition 1 and stated, "It is most important to the Federated Indians of Graton Rancheria that all women, particularly indigenous women and all low-income and women of color, continue to have sovereign rights over their bodies and access to all existing health care available to them."
+On September 15, Federated Indians of Graton Rancheria tribal chairman Greg Sarris endorsed voting Yes on Proposition 1 and stated: "It is most important to the Federated Indians of Graton Rancheria that all women, particularly indigenous women and all low-income and women of color, continue to have sovereign rights over their bodies and access to all existing health care available to them."
 Thomas Jefferson School of Law professor emerita Marjorie Cohn wrote an opinion article in Truthout on September 21 of the need to pass Proposition 1 because "the California Constitution does not explicitly contain the right to abortion.
-A future California Supreme Court could overrule Myers and hold that the constitutional right to privacy does not extend to abortion."
+A future California Supreme Court could overrule Myers, and hold that the constitutional right to privacy does not extend to abortion."

+The San Francisco Bay Area Planning and Urban Research Association recommended voting Yes on Proposition 1, writing that "it is important that the state ensures the strength and clarity of reproductive freedom law".
 The Bay Area Council represents one business group that joined the Yes campaign.